jsduenass/Google_IT_support/content/software-development.md

 * compile error
 * linker erros
 * run-time
+* logic errors

+vector vs array, vector allows to have a collection of values of unspecified size where elements can be added or remove when using vector one needs to ```#include vector```

+## error assumptions
+Unless specified otherwise we asume that a program:
+1. Should produce the desired results for all ligal inputs
+2. Should give reasonable error messages for all ilegal inputs
+3. Need not worry about misbehaving hardware
+4. Need not worry about misbehaving software
+5. Is allow to terminate after finding an error

+## source of error checklist
+* Poor Specification: it is no clearly define what the program should do. how does this relate with machine learning where the problem by is not well defined?

 [An Overview of the C++ Programming Language](https://www.stroustrup.com/crc.pdf) [Programming: Principles and Practice using C++ ](https://ptgmedia.pearsoncmg.com/images/9780321992789/samplepages/9780321992789.pdf)